RelBench v2: A Large-Scale Benchmark and Repository for Relational Data: New forecasting tasks

 \section{New forecasting tasks}

 Forecasting tasks were the original predictive tasks defined in \relbench v1, and version 2 introduces 13 new ones.
-Forecasting tasks are split into three types: entity classification, entity regression, and entity recommendation (link prediction).
-These tasks use SQL queries to construct new task target columns.
-Forecasting tasks also include recommendation tasks, which aim to predict the next temporal links between two sets of entities for a given link type, such as whether users will purchase a certain product.
+Split into entity classification, entity regression, and recommendation (link prediction), these tasks use SQL queries to construct new task target columns.
+While classification and regression are entity-level tasks, recommendation tasks aim to predict the next temporal links between two sets of entities for a given link type, such as whether users will purchase a certain product.

 We define forecasting tasks for the new datasets \arxiv, \ratebeer, and \mimic, and we add a new recommendation task for \fone.
-New forecasting tasks are shown in Table \ref{tab:tasks_forecasting}.
+New forecasting tasks are shown in Table~\ref{tab:tasks_forecasting}.